Find our more about frequently asked questions when buying a house

 When will my mortgage lender release the funds?

 The funds from your mortgage will be requested from the lender by your solicitor.
-It usually takes around 4-5 working days for the lender to release the money being leant.
+It usually takes around 4-5 working days for the lender to release the money.
 Your solicitor will take this time into account when advising you of the earliest possible completion date.

 When do I need to arrange insurance?

-You should also consider organising mortgage protection so that your family isn’t pressured to meet your mortgage payments in the worst case scenario of serious illness or death.
-This should be arranged when you complete you mortgage application.
-If you would like to make an appointment to discuss with one of our advisors please click here.
+You should also consider organising mortgage protection so that your family isn't pressured to cover your mortgage in the worst case scenario of illness or death.
+This should be arranged when you complete your mortgage application.

-Your solicitor will perform searches of Land Registry and Local Authority information, often referred to as Local Searches.
+As part of the conveyancing process, your solicitor will perform searches of Land Registry and Local Authority information.
 They will be checking for planning history, and any potential developments around roads, drainage and mining near the property.

 When do I sign the contract?

-After the sale is agreed, the seller’s solicitor will draft a contract.
-Your solicitor will confirm the details of the property and perform searches, and raise any enquiries.
+After the sale is agreed, the seller's solicitor will draft a contract.
+Your solicitor will confirm the details of the property and perform searches.
 At the same time, your mortgage lender will need to conduct a mortgage valuation and send you a mortgage offer.
-Only once all of this is complete, will you be ready to sign the contract, but your solicitor will prompt you when the time is right.
+Once all of this is complete, you will be ready to sign the contract and agree the completion date.